 To create a new snapshot:

-1. In the sandbox Vault you’d like to take a snapshot of, navigate to Admin > Deployment > Sandbox Snapshots.
+1. From the parent Vault of the sandbox you’d like to take a snapshot of, navigate to Admin > Deployment > Sandbox Snapshots.

 2. Click Create.